tower120/hi_sparse_bitset/README.md

    It is orders of magnitude slower for inter-bitset operations.
    And "just" slower for the rest ones.

-*  [roaring](https://crates.io/crates/roaring) - does not have means of intersecting multiple sets at once, only through intermediate bitset.
+*  [roaring](https://crates.io/crates/roaring) - compressed bitset.
+It does not have means of intersecting multiple sets at once, only through intermediate bitset.
 So you can't directly do the same things in `roaring`.
    As for comparing things that possible (like intersection count).
 In ideal (against hierarchical bitset) for `roaring` scenario (all elements intersects): on quite sparse bitsets roaring is somewhat faster, on denser - slower.
    That will vary from actual dataset to dataset.
 Probably the less the percentage of intersected elements - the bigger `hi_sparse_bitset` performance gains against `roaring`.
-Memory-wise `roaring` should have smaller footprint. _DISCLAIMER: It was not benchmarked head-to-head thoroughly_
+   The main selling point of `roaring` against `hi_sparse_bitset` should be the fact that `roaring`, being compressed bitset can store MUCH bigger indices in set. _DISCLAIMER: It was not benchmarked head-to-head thoroughly_